-To avoid these problems, research the size of the tree you’d like to plant and find out how large its root system grows.
-Shallow, expansive, fast-growing roots tend to be the most problematic for many properties.
+To avoid these problems, research the tree size you’d like to plant and determine how large its root system grows.
+Shallow, expansive, fast-growing roots are the most problematic for many properties.
 Some trees, in particular, are known for being a hazard to sewer lines, such as silver maples and weeping willow trees.
 Don’t plant these trees anywhere near your sewer lines.

-If you’re not sure where your sewer lines are, call your utility company.
+Call your utility company if you’re unsure where your sewer lines are.
 They should be able to help you identify the location of your sewer line.
 Once you have this information, you can make an informed decision about where to plant new trees.

 Keep Trees Watered During Times of Drought

 During times of drought, trees will grow longer roots to find moisture.
-If a tree is going to invade your sewer lines, it will probably happen during the dry season.
-To prevent this from happening, water your tree when the weather gets dry, so the tree never needs to extend its roots in its quest for water.
+So if a tree is going to invade your sewer lines, it will probably happen during the dry season.
+To prevent this from happening, water your tree when the weather gets dry so the tree never needs to extend its roots in its quest for water.

 Know the Signs of Sewer Backup

 Sometimes, despite your best efforts, your sewer will malfunction and begin to back up.
-If you know the signs of a sewer backup, you can take action early on and avoid sewer emergencies that cause damage to your home and possibly even harm your sewer system itself.
+If you know the signs of a sewer backup, you can take action early on and avoid sewer emergencies that cause damage to your home and possibly even harm your sewer system.

 Warning signs of backups include:

-- Many drains becoming slow at once, especially the lowest drains in the house.
+- Many drains become slow at once, especially the lowest drains in the house.

-- Water running from one fixture to the next instead of flushing down the drain.
+- Water runs from one fixture to the next instead of flushing down the drain.

 - Pipes making gurgling noises when flushed with water